 Presents lectures from external speakers in various technology related subjects.
 Requires a written reaction paper for most of the lectures.
 May be repeated for a maximum of 2 credits toward graduation.

-Teaches the fundamental principles, processes, and techniques of project management.
+Covers the fundamental principles, processes, and techniques of project management.
 Includes a systems approach to planning, scheduling, and controlling projects.
 Focuses on effective processes for managing projects across multiple disciplines/industries and varying management structures.
 Introduces project management tools that can be used to guide and manage individual and multiple projects.
-May be delivered hybrid and/or online.
+This is a writing intensive course.

 Involves a comprehensive approach to purchasing, raw and finished goods inventories, and determining and managing capacity and workers.
 Includes Just-in-time, Kanban, scheduling and emerging technologies.
 Assists in preparing students for national certifications.

 Involves a comprehensive approach to Quality Management related to technical professions.
 Covers Lean and Six Sigma approaches, continuous improvement/Kaizen, Voice of the Customer (VOC), Statistical Process Control (SPC), cost of poor quality, leadership, employee empowerment, teamwork, change management, and quality standards.
 Assists in preparing students for the relevant professional certifications for career enhancement.

 Introduces reliability as a component of successful business strategies.
 Covers processes for design for reliability in the context of quality management and product development.
 Presents the most common tools and techniques used to test and interpret reliability data.
 Examines the role of managers and reliability engineers to ensure product reliability and safety.
 Uses a mix of case studies, student research, and current events to examine the business impact of reliability intechnical enterprises.
 Software fee of $15 applies.